Google is going to rank sites served over https, SSL, higher than regular http sites.

 'I wouldn't expect any visible change when you move from http to https, just from that change, just from SEO reasons, [in fact] any time you make significant changes in your site, change the site's URLs, you are definitely going to see some fluctuations in the short term.
 So you'll likely see some drop or some changes as we recrawl and reindex everything.'

-If concerned about your rankings, first we suggest you check your current rankings with Google.
+- First we suggest you check your current rankings with Google.
 You may already be ranked where you want to be.

-Second, remember that even Google is putting much more weight on high quality content than they are on SSL.
+- Second, remember that even Google is putting much more weight on high quality content than they are on SSL.

-Third, Google has indicated that the ranking boost will only affect fewer than 1% of queries.
+- Third, Google has indicated that the ranking boost will only affect fewer than 1% of queries.
 Chances are that SSL will not make much difference at this time.